Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

     + [`propertyAnnotationWithName`](/classes/wavevortextransform/propertyannotationwithname.html) retrieve a WVPropertyAnnotation by name
     + [`variableAnnotationWithName`](/classes/wavevortextransform/variableannotationwithname.html) retrieve a WVVariableAnnotation by name
     + [`variableNames`](/classes/wavevortextransform/variablenames.html) retrieve the names of all available variables
-  + Other
-    + [`checkHermitian`](/classes/wavevortextransform/checkhermitian.html) Check if the matrix is Hermitian.
-Report errors.
-    + [`extractNonzeroWaveProperties`](/classes/wavevortextransform/extractnonzerowaveproperties.html) Takes a Hermitian matrix and returns the amplitude and phase of nonzero components
-    + [`generateHermitianRandomMatrix`](/classes/wavevortextransform/generatehermitianrandommatrix.html) Generate a 3D matrix to be Hermitian, except at k=l=0
-    + [`makeHermitian`](/classes/wavevortextransform/makehermitian.html) Forces a 3D matrix to be Hermitian
-    + [`nyquistWavenumbers`](/classes/wavevortextransform/nyquistwavenumbers.html) Returns a matrix with 1s at the Nyquist frequencies.
-    + [`redundantHermitianCoefficients`](/classes/wavevortextransform/redundanthermitiancoefficients.html) Returns a matrix with 1s at the 'redundant' hermiation indices.
 + External (non-gridded) modes
-  + Other
   + [`addExternalWavesWithFrequencies`](/classes/wavevortextransform/addexternalwaveswithfrequencies.html) set external (non-gridded) waves with a given wavenumber
   + [`addExternalWavesWithWavenumbers`](/classes/wavevortextransform/addexternalwaveswithwavenumbers.html) add external (non-gridded) waves with a given wavenumber
   + [`externalVariableFieldsAtTime`](/classes/wavevortextransform/externalvariablefieldsattime.html) Returns the external wave modes at the grid points.
   + [`externalVariablesAtTimePosition`](/classes/wavevortextransform/externalvariablesattimeposition.html) Returns the external wave modes at the grid points.
   + [`fillOutWaveSpectrum`](/classes/wavevortextransform/filloutwavespectrum.html) Add external waves to the model to fill out the spectrum
   + [`removeAllExternalWaves`](/classes/wavevortextransform/removeallexternalwaves.html) remove all external (non-gridded) waves
   + [`setExternalWavesWithFrequencies`](/classes/wavevortextransform/setexternalwaveswithfrequencies.html) set external (non-gridded) waves with a given frequency
   + [`setExternalWavesWithWavenumbers`](/classes/wavevortextransform/setexternalwaveswithwavenumbers.html) set external (non-gridded) waves with a given wavenumber
 + Internal
-  + Other
   + [`addToVariableCache`](/classes/wavevortextransform/addtovariablecache.html) add variable to internal cache, in case it is needed again
   + [`buildTransformationMatrices`](/classes/wavevortextransform/buildtransformationmatrices.html) Part of the internal initialization process where the coefficients for the transformation matrices are constructed.
   + [`clearVariableCache`](/classes/wavevortextransform/clearvariablecache.html) clear the internal cache
   + [`clearVariableCacheOfTimeDependentVariables`](/classes/wavevortextransform/clearvariablecacheoftimedependentvariables.html) clear the internal cache of variables that claim to be time dependent
   + [`defaultDimensionAnnotations`](/classes/wavevortextransform/defaultdimensionannotations.html) return array of TransformDimensions initialized by default
   + [`defaultMethodAnnotations`](/classes/wavevortextransform/defaultmethodannotations.html) return array of WVAnnotations to annotate the methods
+  + [`defaultOperations`](/classes/wavevortextransform/defaultoperations.html) return array of WVOperation instances initialized by default
   + [`defaultPropertyAnnotations`](/classes/wavevortextransform/defaultpropertyannotations.html) return array of WVPropertyAnnotation initialized by default
-    + [`defaultTransformOperations`](/classes/wavevortextransform/defaulttransformoperations.html) return array of TransformOperation instances initialized by default
   + [`fetchFromVariableCache`](/classes/wavevortextransform/fetchfromvariablecache.html) retrieve a set of variables from the internal cache
   + [`performTransformOperation`](/classes/wavevortextransform/performtransformoperation.html) computes (runs) the operation
   + [`stateVariables`](/classes/wavevortextransform/statevariables.html) retrieve variables either from cache or by computation
 + Operations
   + Differentiation
     + [`diffX`](/classes/wavevortextransform/diffx.html) differentiate a spatial variable in the x-direction